openstreetmap/openstreetmap-website/INSTALL.md

 ## Database setup

-The Rails Port uses three databases -  one for development, one for testing, and one for production.
+`openstreetmap-website` uses three databases -  one for development, one for testing, and one for production.
 The database-specific configuration options are stored in `config/database.yml`, which we need to create from the example template.

 ```